 We will be accepting applications for students in every grade for the 2020 - 2021 school year in January 2020.
 There will be approximately 130 spaces for grade eight students.
 Spaces will become available for students in other grades only when a current student does not indicate their intention to return.
 Grade eight students must complete an application form and write the placement exam held annually at the end of February.
 Students are accepted on the basis of their category status and on the results of the placement exam.

 For purposes of admission to St. Thomas Aquinas, the Categories are defined as the following table:

 Grade 8 Applicants

 All those who submit this form will receive a package containing information regarding Open House and the Placement exam.
 After the Placement exam at the end of February, successful Category 1 students will be mailed a complete application package.
-If spaces remain, Category 2 students will be sent application packages in April and Category 3 students in May.
+If spaces remain, Category 2 students and Category 3 students will be sent application packages in April.

 Grade 9-12 Applicants